SymfonyCasts/30-days-last/sfcasts/testing.md

 ## Testing JavaScript with Panther

 But hold your horses.
-Behind the scenes, this is *not* using real browser: it's just making fake requests in PHP.
+Behind the scenes, this is *not* using a real browser: it's just making fake requests in PHP.
 That means it doesn't execute JavaScript.
 We're testing the experience a user would have if they had JavaScript *disabled*.
 That's fine for many situations.
 However, *this* time, I want to test all the